"He's not paid us": King Monada cancels R40k gig, organiser fumes over cash owed

 - The Aye Kawu hitmaker was paid over R40 000, but he has paid back the whole amount after bailing out of the performance.

-Kind Monada is another artist in trouble for being a no-show.
-The star cancelled his show at Phalaborwa Spring Carnival at the last minute.
+King Monada is another artist in trouble for being an alleged no-show.
+The star cancelled his show at Phalaborwa Spring Carnival and gave Briefly News a huge life update in response to questions about the event.

-Event organiser Thabiso Mkhombo, repping Lefa Promotions, argued against King Monada's claims that he was never paid.
+Event organiser Thabiso Mkhombo, repping Lefa Promotions, argued against King Monada's claims that he was never paid for the show.
 Mzansi had mixed thoughts about King Monada's issues with the organiser.

 Musician King Monada is accused of owing R20,000 after not attending a gig worth over R45,000.
 The star was meant to perform at Phalaborwa Spring Carnival but claimed he was never paid a booking fee.

 According to Sunday World, King Monada only paid R20 000 back.
-This was after he received R45 000 in total, R20k for a song that was never delivered and another R25 000 for the performance.
+This was after he received R45 000 in total, R20 000 for a song that was never delivered and another R25 000 for the performance.

 Lefa Promotions says they gave King Monada the first week of October 2023 to pay back the money before seeking legal recourse.